 The famous Holmenkollen Ski Jump Arena is one of Norway’s biggest tourist attractions.
 Competitions have been held here since 1892 and it has been remodelled over a dozen times and is recognized as one of the best ski jump facilities in the world.
 Make sure to ascend the jump tower and marvel at the fortitude of ski jumpers when you gaze down the steep slope.
 It’s a bit terrifying if you have acrophobia.
 If you’re there in the summer, a zipline permits dauntless visitors to travel from the top to the bottom of the jump tower for a fee.
 The outdoor viewing platform here offers breathtaking views over Oslo and the inner Oslofjord.
 Later, you can also check out the ski simulator, which creates a realistic scenario of what skiers undergo during their runs.

 Norway is regarded as the “spiritual home of skiing” and the town of Morgedal is considered to be the birthplace of the sport.
 Now, I’m as clueless about skiing as Sarah Palin defining the ‘Bush Doctrine’ and wanted to educate myself on the subject.
 But Jacky, being the archetypal Austrian, skiing runs in her blood.
 Thus, we both wanted to visit the Ski Museum at the base of the ski jump.
-The Holmenkollen Ski Museum is the oldest one in the world and showcases a wide range of interactive exhibits, including an ancient pictograph that chronicles the history of skiing.
+The Holmenkollen Ski Museum is the oldest one in the world of its kind and showcases a wide range of interactive exhibits, including an ancient pictograph that chronicles the history of skiing.
 The museum also displays various types of skis from different eras and regions of Norway, and follows the evolution of each of the skiing disciplines.
 The exhibits are certainly very informative and offer a great insight into the history of skiing.

 The Holmenkollen Ski Jump Arena & Museum is open throughout the year.
 Opening hours are 09:00 – 20:00 (Jun-Aug), 10:00 – 17:00 (May and Sep), and 10:00 – 16:00 (Oct-Apr).
 Entrance costs 140 NOK.
 Overall, a visit to Holmenkollen is one of the best things to see in Oslo, so don’t miss out on it!